RossMurr4y/eli/README.md

 pip3 install --editable .
 ```

-Check its all setup with `umm --help`
+Check its all setup with `quandary`

 ## First Time Usage